iridia-ulb/meta-builderbot/README.md

 ## Description
 This repository contains a layer for the Yocto build system, which generates a complete, bootable Linux OS ready to be run on the BuilderBot.
 It is based on the [meta-duovero](https://github.com/jumpnow/meta-duovero) layer by [Scott Ellis](mailto:scott@jumpnowtek.com).
 The system comes preinstalled with:
-- ARGoS3 and a plugin for the builderbot
+- ARGoS3 and a plugin for the BuilderBot
 - Python3

 ## Quick start